FAQs

 What if I lose an item?

-If you lose an item, please contact the library as soon as possible to speak to Pam Zafares, Materials Reclamation & Recovery.
-She will help you to resolve the issue.
-If not available, other staff will assist as needed.
+If you lose an item, please contact the library as soon as possible and ask for the Lost and Damaged Specialist.
+The phone number is 435-301-7580.
+If this individual is not available, other staff may be able to assist as needed.

 What’s the policy on library theft?